College Radio: Igniting the Soul | Telos Alliance

 Rob says because college radio doesn’t typically get a lot of attention, it seemed like an obvious idea to develop a day to create a day for awareness.
 Over time, the idea spread to where there are now hundreds of stations participating.

 Though there’s never a bad time to listen and show your support, an unfortunate trend in recent years of some colleges and universities selling off their student-run radio stations put some additional emphasis on College Radio Day in the beginning as well.
-Rob explains: “There was a time, back in 2011-a very worrying time-where there started to be stations here or there being sold or shut down, so that sort of coincided with College Radio Day and that message of ‘Hey, don’t sell us off” resonated with many people.”
+Rob explains: “There was a time, back in 2011—a very worrying time—where there started to be stations here or there being sold or shut down, so that sort of coincided with College Radio Day and that message of ‘Hey, don’t sell us off' resonated with many people.”

-Rob says that’s an important part of the message.
+Rob says that’s a crucial part of the message.
 “College radio is a really important medium.
 It’s not just a valuable medium in its own right in terms of the programming and the music that you won’t hear anywhere else, but it’s an important medium because it’s still the training ground.
 It’s still the first step for future professional broadcasters.
 Without it, the farm system would be gone.”

-Along these lines, College Radio Day the organization does a number of things to support college radio stations.
-Among them, CRD has taken most of the sponsorship money they receive for the annual event to create the College Radio Fund, such that they can turns that money around in the form of grants to college stations, for things such as facility and equipment upgrades.
+Along these lines, College Radio Day does a number of things to support college radio stations.
+Among them, CRD has taken most of the sponsorship money they receive for the annual event to create the College Radio Fund, such that they can turn that money around in the form of grants to college stations, for things such as facility and equipment upgrades.
 Rob says there’s a huge need, as they’ve already seen about 40 applicants for just five grants.

 “We’re now at the stage where we’re raising money directly for college radio stations, many of whom are having serious financial difficulty.
 Our mission is to fight for college radio, support college radio and get it the recognition it deserves.”